 How to know when you have a hit!

-If you are like most entrepreneurs, you've come face-to-face with this daunting challenge - finding a brand name that fully captures the essence of your company, product or service.
-You want it to inform, educate, explain, and position your business, all while engaging the customer and making the name both memorable and "sticky."
+If you are like most entrepreneurs, you’ve come face-to-face with this daunting challenge – finding the best brand name possible, one that fully captures the essence of your company, product or service.
+You want it to inform, educate, explain, and position your business, all while engaging the customer and making the name both memorable and “sticky.”
 In addition, it must also clear all trademark hurdles and have an available and matching .com domain name.
 You might also want it to start high in the alphabet and be shorter than eight letters.
 And no longer than two syllables.

 Sounds about right?

 So out of a list of dozens, or perhaps even hundreds, of potential names, why doesn’t one just jump out?
 Why doesn’t one name do it all?
 Is that too much to ask?
 Is it even reasonable to ask?